Timothy2105/theia/README.md

 # Theia

 Tired of not being able to see through walls?
 Want to detect presence without cameras?
 Theia lets you do just that!
-Using ESP32's WiFi signals and machine learning, this project turns your space into a smart sensing environment - no cameras or motion sensors needed.
+Using ESP32's WiFi signals and machine learning, we finally achieve somewhat X-ray vision.

 ## Features